strrife/falcon/packages/falcon-client/README.md

 export default () => (
   <Switch>
     <Route exact path="/" component={AsyncHome} />
     {
       /// ...
     }
   </Switch>
 )
 ```

 For more information see [this](https://github.com/ctrlplusb/react-async-component)

 ### Vendors bundle

-`vendors.js` is javascript package chunk which combine only project dependencies into single file.
+`vendors.js` is chunk which combine only common project dependencies into single file.
 As they should not change often, even between subsequent releases, it allows to turn on long term caching for rather big file.

 ## Internationalization